-We know those first-page numbers sound tempting, but take them with a whole sack of salt.
+We know those first page numbers sound tempting, but they should always be taken with a whole sack of salt.

 Businesses asking how to get to the top of Google is something we get on the weekly and while we wish there was a simple answer, there isn’t.
 The most important thing you can do however is arm yourself with some fundamental knowledge about what SEO really involves and what to avoid when seeking help to improve your website’s SEO.